Aspects of Documentation

 The decision to provide services will be determined from a written diagnostic report based upon the following guidelines.

-Because ADD/ADHD is, by definition, first exhibited in childhood, historical and academic information must be gathered and presented by the evaluator.
+- History of early impairment Because ADD/ADHD is, by definition, first exhibited in childhood, historical and academic information must be gathered and presented by the evaluator.

-* Evidence of current impairment
+- Evidence of current impairment

-o Statement of Presenting Problem: A history of the individual's presenting attentional symptoms should include evidence of ongoing impulsive/hyperactive or inattentive behaviors that significantly impair functioning.
+Statement of Presenting Problem: A history of the individual's presenting attentional symptoms should include evidence of ongoing impulsive/hyperactive or inattentive behaviors that significantly impair functioning.

 Diagnostic Interview: Information collected should consist of more than a self-report, as information from third party sources is critical in diagnosis.
 Sources may include, but are not limited to; family history, developmental history, medical history, psycho-social history, academic history, prior psycho-educational reports, and description of current functional limitations pertaining to an educational setting.

-* Relevant testing information used to supplement diagnostic profile
+- Relevant testing information used to supplement diagnostic profile

-Diagnostic reports should include a review and discussion of DSM-IV criteria for ADD/ADHD both currently and retrospectively and specify which symptoms are present.
+- Diagnostic reports Diagnostic reports should include a review and discussion of DSM-IV criteria for ADD/ADHD both currently and retrospectively and specify which symptoms are present.

 The assessment must be administered by a psychiatrist, psychologist, or ADD/ADHD specialist.

-Date of Testing:
+Date of Testing

-The assessment must have been completed within the past three years and be updated if changes occur while the student is enrolled at Macalester in order to ensure the provision of appropriate services.
+The assessment must have been completed within the past five years and be updated if changes occur while the student is enrolled at Macalester in order to ensure the provision of appropriate services.

-The requested documentation must be received by the Office of Student Affairs as well as a meeting with the Associate Dean of Students in order to receive accommodations during the semester.
+The requested documentation must be received by the Office of Student Affairs as well as a meeting with the Assistant Dean of Students in order to receive accommodations during the semester.
 Please contact the Office of Student Affairs (651-696-6220) as soon as possible to avoid a delay in securing services.